nomanr/WeekCalendar/README.md

  - `weekBackgroundColor`  same as `daysBackgroundColor`
  - `selectedBgColor` By default, its color is set to be `colorAccent`, if you've that attribute in attribute in `color.xml`, then the backgroud color will be that one.
 Otherwise the pink color shown in the demo.
  - `todaysDateBgColor` todays date background color, same as `selectedBgColor`.
+ - `todaysDateTextColor` todays date text color,  by default the text color is set to be white.
  - `dayNameLength` week day name length, `singleLetter` means (S,M,T..) and `threeLetters` means (Sun, Mun, Tue..)
  - `hideNames` , set this attribute to hide name of week days.